Cryptnox-Software/Web3.py-Cryptnoxpy/README.md

 # Web3.py-Cryptnoxpy
 Example of how to use Cryptnox card for signing transactions within web3.py

+## Process/workflow
+Upon launch the script builds a transaction with the provided details to send eth from the from_wallet_address to the to_wallet_address, an amount of eth_to_send.
+Once built, the transaction is signed by the cryptnox card inserted in reader then broadcasts it to the blockchain. <br>Note: EASY MODE PIN is used for card administration.

 ## Prerequesites
-- Cryptnox BG1 card initialized and seeded.<br>(See Card initialization for more details)
+- Cryptnox BG1 card initialized with EASY MODE and seeded.<br>(See Card initialization for more details)
 - Card in reader connected to machine when running the script

 ## Setup